wighawag/bloggart/README.markdown

 Bloggart is a _blog application_ for Google App Engine.
 Is written in Python and uses all the Google App Engine Python goodness.

+## ATTENTION --- ATTENTION --- ATTENTION
+### "default" and "coolblue" themes are currently broken
+If you plan to use my fork of Bloggart, bear in mind that currently the _"default"_ and _"coolblue"_ themes are not working.
+New features (i.e. 'Pages') have made me change the name of some values passed to the templates: I forgot to promptly update the themes, and now they are broken (mostly the 'admin' pages).

+If you would like to take on the task to fix them (it's "just" a matter to fix the template variables), **please**, feel free to fork.
+I'll be more than happy to pull in your changes!

+*2011-03-11* > detro

 ## A bit of history

 It was originally developed as a demonstration app from Nick Johnson for